-If you’re wondering whether or not it’s time to replace your mattress, then chances are — it is.
-There may not be a set rule as to when you need to make a change, but it’s safe to bet that a mattress that is uncomfortable or shows obvious signs of wear probably needs to go.
+If you’re wondering whether or not it’s time to replace your mattress, then chances are it is.
+There may not be a set rule as to when you need to make a change, but it’s safe to bet that a mattress that’s uncomfortable or shows obvious signs of wear probably needs to go.

-Along with wear and tear, a change in your sleeping arrangements or your health may also justify the need for a new mattress.
+- a change in your sleeping arrangements or your health

 The type of mattress you buy makes a difference.